openmc-dev/openmc/docs/source/pythonapi/deplete.rst

     SICELIIntegrator
     SILEQIIntegrator

 Each of these classes expects a "transport operator" to be passed.
-An operator specific to OpenMC is available using the following class:

 .. autosummary::
    :toctree: generated
    :nosignatures:
    :template: mycallable.rst

    Operator
+   FluxDepletionOperator

-The :class:`Operator` must also have some knowledge of how nuclides transmute and decay.
+The :class:`Operator` and :class:`FluxDepletionOperator` classes must also have some knowledge of how nuclides transmute and decay.
 This is handled by the :class:`Chain`.

 Minimal Example
 ---------------